bainco/bainco.github.io/_projects/5_project.md

 ## Microassessments

-I was able to design a number of peer review focused review focused multiple choice questions both for our "Mini-Quiz" assignments on Friday which are completed via PollEverywhere and for our in-person "Quizzes" (exams).
+I was able to design a number of peer review focused multiple choice questions both for our "Mini-Quiz" assignments on Friday which are completed via PollEverywhere and for our in-person "Quizzes" (exams).
 Here's an example!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">